DataBiosphere/azul/UPGRADING.rst

 ``…@ucsc.edu`` email address.
 The easiest way to do that is in an ``environment.local.py`` at the project root.

+Many of the shell functions defined in ``environment`` have been renamed.
+To avoid stale copies of these functions lingering around under their old names, exit all shells in which you sourced that file.

 #5325 Exclude noisy events from api_unauthorized alarm
 ======================================================